AmaBella Ship Review

 AmaBella Public Areas

 Leaving the comfort of your stateroom, AmaBella boasts a number of onboard amenities.
-She has three distinct restaurants (a rarity in the industry) which feature fine Italian cuisine, a Wine Room for private dining, and the intimate Chef’s table restaurant where guests can enjoy a specially-prepared tasting menu.
+She has two distinct restaurants which feature a Wine Room for private dining, and the intimate Chef’s table restaurant where guests can enjoy a specially-prepared tasting menu.
 There’s also an Observation Lounge featuring panoramic views of the passing scenery, a library, gift shop, dedicated reception area, a fitness room, and a massage and hair salon.

-Out on deck, guest will find ample seating for relaxing and taking in the European countryside in addition to a whirlpool, walking track, putting green, and a lower sun deck area.
+Out on deck, guest will find ample seating for relaxing and taking in the European countryside in addition to a heated pool, walking track, putting green, and a lower sun deck area.

-To top it off, all AmaWaterways vessels have complimentary Wi-Fi throughout, complimentary wine, beer and soft drinks with dinner and a fleet of bicycles onboard.
+To top it off, all AmaWaterways vessels have complimentary Wi-Fi throughout the ship, complimentary wine, beer and soft drinks with lunch and dinner and a fleet of bicycles onboard.

 River Cruisers Should Know!